KBI investigating the death of man and woman in Labette County

 MOUND VALLEY, Kan.
 (KSNW) — The Kansas Bureau of Investigation (KBI) says a man and woman were found dead inside their home just north of Mound Valley on Monday.

-The KBI says they were contacted shortly after 9 a.m. to assist the Labette County Sheriff’s office with the investigation.
-The sheriff’s office relayed they had arrived at the home around 8:30 a.m. after they were called by someone who said he discovered the bodies when he went to the home to check on his friends.
+The KBI says they were contacted shortly after 9 a.m. to assist the Labette County Sheriff’s Office with the investigation.
+The sheriff’s office arrived at the home around 8:30 a.m. after they were called by someone who said he discovered the bodies when he went to the home to check on his friends.

-When deputies arrived, they found the decomposing bodies of a man and woman.
-They have not yet been positively identified.
+Deputies found the decomposing bodies of a man and woman.
+The bodies have not yet been positively identified.

-The KBI says their deaths are suspicious and under investigation.
+The KBI says the deaths are suspicious and under investigation.
 Autopsies have been scheduled to determine the cause of death.

-Anyone who may have information about the case is asked to call the KBI at 1-800-KS-CRIME.
+Anyone with information about the case is asked to call the KBI at 1-800-KS-CRIME.
 You can also submit a tip online at https://www.kbi.ks.gov/sar.

 This investigation is ongoing, and no other information has been released at this time.